Your Ultimate Guide to State Parks in South Carolina

 Location: Mountain Rest, SC

 Wow Factor: Built in the 1930s by the Civilian Conservation Corps (CCC) during the Great Depression, Oconee State Park features structures like fifteen cabins, the superintendent's residence, a garage, shelters, a swimming lake, and a bathhouse.
-These CCC-made buildings earned a spot on the National Register of Historic Places in 2004!
+These CCC-made buildings were added to the National Register of Historic Places in 2004.

-Need To Know: Hidden Falls Trail is a favorite among visitors, spanning 4.8 miles and showcasing a stunning waterfall along the way.
+Need To Know: Hidden Falls Trail is a favorite among visitors.
+It spans 4.8 miles and showcases a stunning waterfall along the way.

-Oconee State Park also offers diverse camping options with well-equipped campsites that feature water and electrical hookups and handy amenities like picnic tables.
-Plus, you can cozy up in the cabins, some with lovely lake views and others tucked away in a secluded wooded area, offering various choices for a comfortable stay.
+Oconee State Park offers diverse camping options with well-equipped campsites featuring water and electrical hookups, and handy amenities like picnic tables.
+You can also cozy up in the cabins, some with lovely lake views and others tucked away in a secluded wooded area — this offers you a variety of choices for a comfortable stay.

 6. Croft State Park